FabAcademy

 Embedded Programming

-This assignment is about writing down what I learned in Embedded Programming, like the basics such as architectures, memory, peripherals, word size, microcontroller families, packages, and doing a group project comparing performance and development workflows for different architectures, along with an individual assignment and group assignment.
+This assignment focuses on documenting my knowledge gained in Embedded Programming.
+It covers fundamental topics such as architectures, memory, peripherals, word size, various microcontroller families, and packaging, as well as my experiences working on a group project. comparing performance and development workflows for different architectures, along with an individual assignment and group assignment.

 Group Assignment